MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/tenant-deployments.md

 More information on the [maker add](https://github.com/microsoft/coe-starter-kit/tree/main/coe-cli/docs/help/alm/maker/add.md) command

-Once these steps are completed, the next step is to [Setup Managed Solutions](../maker-setup.md) for makers
+Once these steps are completed, the next step is to [Set up Managed Solutions](../maker-setup.md) for makers

 ## Enterprise Deployment